dgmouris/zero_to_api/README.md

 Creating an authenticated api from scratch, with django, django rest framework, and django rest auth.

 ## Prerequistes to follow the presentation
-- pipenv and installation of python 2.7+ (I screwed my virtualenv while making this and made it for 2.7)
+- pipenv and installation of python 3.6+
 - a restful testing program (you can download chrome extentions: postman or i like advanced rest client or other ones)
 - git (if you want to clone the repo later.)
 - some basic knowledge of django, but I'll try to fill in the gaps.